 Toddlers love art and exploration.
 But how do you know which art activities are toddler friendly?
-You don’t want anything that is going to be too complicated or frustrating for your toddler.
+You don't want anything that is going to be too complicated or frustrating for your toddler.
 These Painting Activities for Toddlers are designed to be simple enough to engage little hands (and sometimes feet!) while allowing kids to explore their creative side.
+Be sure to also check out 10 Ways to Play with Paint.

 Painting Activities for Toddlers